-2. Assignments (18%)

-- 3 assignments, equally weighted.

-- Due dates will be posted on Nexus.

-- Assignments will be accepted up to 1 day late with a 25% penalty.
+- 1. Assignments (20%) - 3 assignments (equally weighted).
+Due dates will be posted on Nexus. - All programming work should be done in JAVA and written work must be in PDF format. - Assignments will be submitted electronically via Nexus.
+Further details about each assignment will be stated in the assignment document. - Assignments will be accepted up to 1 day late with a 25% penalty.